Chair’s Introduction

 Compliance statement

 • Provision 36: concerning the development of a formal policy for post-employment shareholding requirements.
 Post-employment shareholding policies continue to be the exception for AIM Companies.
-The Remuneration Committee keeps this area under review but considers that, whilst no formal post-employment shareholding policy for executive Directors is in place, its current approach is acceptable.
-There is a current required shareholding guideline applicable to executive Directors and senior management in place and that guideline has already been significantly exceeded by two of the executive Directors.
-In addition, there is a post-vesting holding period applicable to Long Term Incentive awards granted since October 2020 (and intended to apply to future such awards) to the executive Directors and senior management.
+The Remuneration Committee continues to keep this area under review but considers that, whilst no formal post-employment shareholding policy for executive Directors is in place, its current approach is acceptable.
+There is a current required shareholding guideline applicable to executive Directors and senior management and that guideline has already been significantly exceeded by two of the executive Directors.
+In addition, there is a post-vesting holding period applicable to Long Term Incentive awards granted since October 2020 to the executive Directors and senior management.
 These policies are considered to promote long-term shareholdings by executive Directors that support alignment with long-term shareholder interests although they do not include post-employment shareholding requirements; and

 Board Leadership and Company Purpose